 Another noteworthy Bitcoin proponent who has become part of El Salvador’s governance is Saifedean Ammous, an economist and author of the renowned book “The Bitcoin Standard.”
 Ammous has joined the project as an economic advisor to the National Bitcoin Office.

 The widespread adoption of Bitcoin and its increasing usability within El Salvador undoubtedly presents a captivating narrative.
-The progressive steps were taken by the country to embrace Bitcoin as legal tender have sparked intrigue and opened new avenues for exploration.
+The progressive steps taken by the country to embrace Bitcoin as legal tender have sparked intrigue and opened new avenues for exploration.